 Consoles are great, but they simply can’t match the graphical power of a decent gaming PC.
 With the right processor and graphics card, you can achieve far higher-quality visuals and enjoy all the game modifications you desire.
 Of course, you also get high-performance for all your non-gaming needs and that graphics card will also offer a considerable performance boost to other applications, such as photo and video editing software.

-Virtual reality (VR) is the big new thing for 2016/2017: you can now buy a HTC Vive and play VR games at home.
-The Oculus Rift is also finally available to buy in the UK from the likes of GAME and Amazon.
+Virtual reality (VR) is the big new thing: you can buy an HTC Vive and play VR games at home.
+The Oculus Rift is also available to buy in the UK from the likes of GAME and Amazon.
 But while you may be prepared for the high price of the headset, you might not realise you also need a powerful gaming PC to use one.

 You can read our complete guide to VR for more in-depth information on the headsets, games and apps available, but here we'll explain the minimum specs you need to a VR-ready PC.
 You can also jump straight to our reviews of the HTC Vive and Oculus Rift.